Two Tibetan teenagers die in self-immolations

 Lobsang Kalsang, an 18-year-old monk, and Damchoek, a 17-year-old former monk, set themselves on fire on Monday morning, London-based Free Tibet said.

 It happened outside the Kirti Monastery in Aba county, where many of the self-immolations have taken place.

 This brings the number of Tibetans who have set themselves on fire since 2009 to 51, the group added.

 The BBC is unable to verify this figure.
 Foreign media are banned from the region, making reports hard to confirm.
 Chinese state media have confirmed some of the self-immolations but not all.

-More than half of those who have set themselves on fire are believed to have died.'No information'
+More than half of those who have set themselves on fire are believed to have died.

 The teenagers died on Monday evening after being taken to a hospital by Chinese authorities, Free Tibet said.

 The young men were shouting slogans against Chinese rule and policies in Tibet as their bodies burned, Radio Free Asia (RFA) reported, citing witnesses.